markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Hint**: Each has a specific attribute for `name`, `type`, and `placeholder`.
 A list of `type` attributes can be found [here.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input).

+In HTML5 there are a few more options to specify the type of input element such as:
+* **email**: A field for editing an e-mail address
+* **tel**: A field for entering a telephone number

 > **Pause**: Notice at the end of this tag is a forward slash.
 What is this slash for?

 > **Urkel Says**: Confusing which is forward vs backward slash?
 [This](https://sites.cs.ucsb.edu/~pconrad/topics/BackslashVsForwardSlash/) might clear things up.